ahishaperera/Graded-Lab-Assignment-CLI-Modules-1-4-/Question3/explanation.md

 ### Command: ls -i sample_data.txt sample_hard.txt sample_soft.txt
 This command displays the inode numbers of the three files.
 Files with the same inode share the same data on disk.
+### Analysis:
+sample_data.txt and sample_hard.txt share the same inode because hard links point to the same underlying file. sample_soft.txt has a different inode because symbolic links are separate files pointing to the target.